 Special Section on Information and Communication Technologies (ICT) for a New Space Vision - Revised Manuscript Submission Due: 24 March 2022.

 Special Section on Industrial Information Integration in Space Applications -Revised Manuscript Due: 30 April 2022

 Recent T-AES Table of Contents

 In accordance with IEEE policies regarding open access (OA) content, the AES Transactions has become a “hybrid” journal for submissions dated November 1st 2012 or later.
 This means that authors have the choice between the traditional publication model and an OA model.
 The former is the familiar procedure in which an accepted article is available on IEEEXplore to subscribers of that service.
 Under the OA model the author of an accepted manuscript chooses to pay a fee, such that the manuscript is posted on IEEEXplore and available, free, to all.
-Effective 1 January 2017, IEEE’s open access article processing charge (APC) for all hybrid journals will increase from USD $1750 to $1950.
-This will affect all articles that are accepted on or after 1 January 2017; articles accepted 31 December 2016 or earlier will retain the $1750 rate.
+IEEE’s open access article processing charge (APC) for all hybrid journals is $2195 USD.
 This figure is independent of manuscript type (regular, correspondence or letter).

 All IEEE journals require an Open Researcher and Contributor ID (ORCID) for all authors.
 ORCID is a persistent unique identifier for researchers and functions similarly to an article’s Digital Object Identifier (DOI).
 ORCIDs enable accurate attribution and improved discoverability of an author’s published work.
 The author will need a registered ORCID in order to submit a manuscript or review a proof in this journal.